CaraNetzer/sprite-0/README.md

 ### Executing program

 1. Open the solution file in Visual Studio
-2. Populate the database with the files in the SQL folder of this project
+3. Populate the database with the files in the [SQL folder](https://github.com/CaraNetzer/sprite-0/tree/main/SQL) of this project.
+In particular, publish the .dacpac file to create a pre-loaded database.
-3. Press the run button
+4. Press the run button
-4. In your terminal from the client folder run `npm start`
+5. In your terminal from the client folder run `npm start`
-5. Log in to the app with `spriter123@email.com` and any password
+6. Log in to the app with `spriter123@email.com` and any password

 ## Acknowledgments